 A statement of net position provides information about the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position at the end of the year.
 Assets and liabilities are classified as either current or noncurrent.
 Net position is classified according to external donor restrictions or availability of assets to satisfy the District's obligations.
 Net investment in capital assets represents the value of capital assets, net of accumulated depreciation, less any outstanding debt incurred to acquire or construct the assets.
-Nonexpendable restricted net position consists of District monies restricted for the purpose of funding the employee tuition and computer loan programs, the corpus of which cannot be expended.
+Nonexpendable restricted net position and computer loan programs, the corpus of which cannot be expended.
 Expendable restricted net position represents grants, contracts, gifts, and other resources that have been externally restricted for specific purposes.
 Unrestricted net position consists of all other resources, including those that have been designated by management to be used for other than general operating purposes.